ceterumnet/alpaca-web/NOTES.md

 - I've seen some weird inconsistencies in the store implementations and how variables / states are named and accessed
 - I need to run an audit to ensure the stores use a consistent polling architecture.
 Perhaps that can be part of the devicestate revamp
+- Need to review the \*DeviceProperties vs the states of the stores

 FUTURE: